 On July 3, 2003, Stanford University and Litton Systems filed a complaint in U.S. District Court for the Central District of California alleging that optical fiber amplifiers incorporated into certain of Harmonic's products infringe U.S. Patent No. 4859016.
 This patent expired in September 2003.
 The complaint seeks injunctive relief, royalties and damages.
-Harmonic has not been served in the case.
+Plaintiffs purport to have served the lawsuit on Harmonic on or about April 2, 2007.
 At this time, we are unable to determine whether we will be able to settle this litigation on reasonable terms or at all, nor can we predict the impact of an adverse outcome of this litigation if we elect to defend against it.
 No estimate can be made of the possible range of loss associated with the resolution of this contingency and accordingly, we have not recorded a liability associated with the outcome of a negotiated settlement or an unfavorable verdict in litigation.
 An unfavorable outcome of this matter could have a material adverse effect on Harmonic's business, operating results, financial position or cash flows.